 D: 8 R: 3 E: 3 A: 10 D: 3

-Judging vulnerabilities and their impacts is always very difficult.
+Judging vulnerabilities and their impacts is always difficult.
 A low severity score on DREAD doesn’t mean the vulnerability can’t be used on a targeted attack against your site.
-It doesn’t mean you do not have to patch and keep your site updated.
+You should still update your site, even if the vulnerability score is low.

-That’s why we always make sure our Website Firewall (WAF) is protecting against all of them.
+That’s why we always make sure our Website Firewall (WAF) is protecting against all vulnerabilities via our virtual patching technology.
 For every new vulnerability disclosed, our research team invests the time to test, verify and validate the impacts to ensure that our protection mechanisms are effectively protecting our users.

 When looking at the internet as a whole, low severity vulnerabilities will have a small impact overall and require less marketing to get to the ear of the users.
 It’s also difficult to decipher the amount of noise being disclosed, we hope this helps provide some guidance into how to make sense of all the information you might be reading.